sago007/TreadMarks/Resources/entities/Smoke/readme.txt

 Gravity = amount of world gravity to apply to entity, default is 0.0, 1.0 is normal grav.
 This applies for Explo entities as well.

-RandomRotate = 0 to disable random rotation of the smoke sprites.
+RandomRotate = 0 to disable random rotation of the smoke Sprites.